Shine Scholars Studentship Award 2022

 1. Identify and speak to a prospective supervisor

 On the web pages for our academic schools and departments, you will find staff lists which you can use to identify a prospective supervisor.
 Please contact a prospective supervisor to discuss project options before completing the application.
-If you have difficulty identifying a prospective supervisor, the PGR Director for the relevant department may be able to help you.
+If you have difficulty identifying a prospective supervisor or would like a template email to help approach a potential supervisor, then please do email email@example.com and either Kate, Emma or Shijia will be in touch.

 2. Apply for a place on a postgraduate research course